MicrosoftDocs/SupportArticles-docs/support/mem/intune/data-transfer-scenarios.md

 - Set the MDM device restriction setting **Block viewing corporate documents in unmanaged apps** to 'Yes'.
 - Use Intune MDM to deploy the apps you want to allow data sharing between.
-- Do not deploy other apps and instead have your users install them from the Apple App Store.
+- Don't deploy other apps and instead have your users install them from the Apple App Store.

 With this configuration, only MDM managed apps are displayed in the sharing extension if the sender app is MDM managed.
-Here is an example how apps in the sharing extension change with the MDM setting.
-In this example the Teams app isn't deployed with Intune, so the app is not displayed in the share extension.
+Here's an example how apps in the sharing extension change with the MDM setting.
+In this example the Teams app isn't deployed with Intune, so the app isn't displayed in the share extension.

 :::image type="content" source="media/data-transfer-scenarios/block-viewing-corporate-docs.png" alt-text="Side-by-side screenshots showing the different options for apps you can use to open a document, before and after applying the MDM setting.":::